Make Your

 Day 3- Go Your Own Way

 Make sure you eat a hearty breakfast as you head out on your own, armed with all of the knowledge you learned from your guided tours.
-Pack your camera, weather-appropriate clothing, water, and snacks and make your way to Hayden Valley in search of wildlife.
+Pack your camera, weather-appropriate clothing, water, and snacks and make your way south to Hayden Valley in search of wildlife.
 Find a secluded pullout, turn off the car, get out, and watch and listen.
 Be sure to keep a safe distance tough—100 yards from bears or wolves, 25 yards from other wildlife—so make sure you have binoculars and a good telephoto lens on hand.
 Even better?
 Head off the beaten path on one of the park’s many trails.
 Then for a change in scenery, spend a beautiful night at the historic and very elegant Lake Yellowstone Hotel.

 As Yellowstone awakens, so do your senses, making spring an especially rewarding time to visit.
-Fewer visitors, more wildlife.
-And, the early season also means spring savings and great rates.
-Looks like it’s time for a Yellowstone wildlife adventure.